Bizzarrini Europa

-The Bizzarrini Europa was a small grand tourer produced by Bizzarrini between 1966 and 1969.
+The Bizzarrini Europa is a small grand tourer produced by Bizzarrini between 1966 and 1969.

 The Europa was intended to be a smaller, lower cost alternative to the more expensive Strada model that would take Bizzarrini into volume production and compete with sports cars from Alfa Romeo and Lancia.
 However, due to the bankruptcy of Bizzarrini in 1969, production of the Europa ended after only a handful of cars were built.